 Mr T was penicillin allergic.
 During surgery to remove a portion of bowel affected by cancer there was failure to provide adequate antibiotic prophylaxis for surgery.
 Following surgery Mr T developed E-Coli sepsis.
 A Surgical Registrar ordered two types of antibiotics for Mr T, but the Consultant Surgeon countermanded these based on the penicillin allergy.
 The Trust’s policy did not provide guidance to assist the Consultant.
 The Registrar requested review by the on call Critical Care Consultant, but their interventions were too late to save Mr T. Mr T died from a gross failure to provide appropriate antibiotic cover and treatment.
 His death was directly contributed to by neglect.
 The civil claim arising from this has settled.

-Within the sporting world, he has acted in sports disciplinary hearings and contract disputes as well as challenging the procedure and findings of drug testing and personal injury.
+David often works on cases with a sporting background.
+Within the sporting world he has acted in sports disciplinary hearings, challenging the procedure and findings of drug testing and personal injuries.
+He has also been involved on matters for governing bodies advising on points of governance.

 A Policeman who was a highly proficient competitive cyclist died whilst competing in a cycling event on a track at Portsmouth due to the dangerous state of the track perimeter fence.
 Other interested parties included the race organisers, Portsmouth City Council, Parkwood Leisure and the British Cycling Federation.
 The civil claim arising from this has settled.